-My wife went with some friends this weekend to see the movie, Moms’ Night Out.
+My wife went with some friends to see the movie, Moms’ Night Out.
 She enjoyed the movie, but as a stay-at-home mom, I think she simply enjoyed the night out more.

 This is the synopsis of the movie:

 All Allyson and her friends want is a peaceful, grown-up evening of dinner and fun – a long-needed moms’ night out.
 But in order to enjoy high heels, adult conversation, and food not served in a bag, they need their husbands to watch the kids for a few hours … what could go wrong?

 I try my hardest to provide Amanda to have time away to do things she enjoys.
 She loves her job, but it is a very demanding job.

 Being a homemaker is one of the most thankless jobs anyone can have.

 While many people have loved the movie and can relate to it, it seems to have a different impact on others.
 One report stated:

 Scores of Hollywood movie critics have condemned the movie, which opened last Friday, taking particular issue with the notion of stay-at-home moms.

 Christy Lemire of rogerebert.com called “Mom’s Night Out” “depressingly regressive and borderline dangerous,” adding that it “peddles archaic notions of gender roles.”

 Newsday critic Rafer Guzman called it “unintentionally grotesque” and “worthy of damnation.”